Semi Truck Accident Lawyers Serving the Denver Area

 Understanding Liability in Semi-Truck Accidents

 In Denver and under Colorado law, establishing liability in semi-truck accidents requires demonstrating that a responsible party’s negligent, reckless, or intentional conduct directly caused an accident victim’s injuries.
+We follow the framework outlined in the Colorado Jury Instructions – Civil: Chapter 11, which covers how to prove things like duty of care, right-of-way, speed limits, and employer liability.

 The key elements needed to prove a case for negligently caused injury in Denver include:

-• Duty of care: This means a responsible party has a legal obligation to act with reasonable care toward an injured person.
+This means a responsible party has a legal obligation to act with reasonable care toward an injured person.

-• Breach of duty: This means the responsible party failed to uphold their duty either through action or inaction.
+This means the responsible party failed to uphold their duty either through action or inaction.

-• Causation: This means the breach of duty was a legal cause of the victim’s injuries.
+This means the breach of duty was a legal cause of the victim's injuries.

-• Damages: An injured accident victim must present evidence of their actual injuries or losses.
+An injured accident victim must present evidence of their actual injuries or losses.

 Recklessness and intentional acts in Denver require additional evidence that indicates a willful disregard for the safety of others or intentionally causing harm.